-If your network supports TCP/IP, then you can use discovery to help complete the remaining fields on this window.
-After you select a System name, clicking Discover opens the Discovery Search window where you can select the instance node that you want to add.
+If your network supports TCP/IP, then you can use Discover to help complete the remaining fields on this window.
+After you select a System name, click Discover to open the Discovery Search window, where you can select the instance node you want to add.